 “How much water each day?
 This is usually well regulated by various physiological mechanisms, but for the average adult, somewhere around 6 to 8 glasses per 24 hours and this can be in the form of coffee, tea, milk, soft drinks, beer, etc. Fruits and vegetables are also good sources of water.”

 Truth be told, I would prefer if you wouldn’t take my advice on this topic at all.
 Water and electrolyte balances/imbalances is a topic that is best discussed with your own doctor.
 Unfortunately, as dangerous as this can potentially be for any given person, this is one of the topics discussed daily on social media posts.
-More often than not, the information is just regurgitated bad knowledge that the person just read themselves a day ago.
+More often than not, the information is simply regurgitated bad knowledge that the person just read themselves a day ago.
 Information from somebody who may just have joined the ranks of ketonians only last week.

-Water intoxication, or water poisoning (hyponatremia**), occurs when the normal balance of electrolytes in the body is pushed beyond its safe limits by over-hydration.
-Under normal circumstances its hard to consume too much water, but when you’re drinking liter after liter of water, you may be drinking more fluids than your kidneys can pee out.
+Water intoxication, or water poisoning by hyponatremia, occurs when the normal balance of electrolytes in the body is pushed beyond its safe limits by over-hydration.
+Under normal circumstances its hard to consume too much water, but when you’re drinking liter after liter of water, you may be drinking more fluids than your kidneys can push out.
 Giving advice to guzzle water is something to be taken seriously.
 Even modest increases in fluid intake can result in water intoxication if one’s kidneys are unable to excrete enough water.

 Hyponatremia translates as “insufficient salt in the blood.”
 Some symptoms of water intoxication are similar to those experienced with Keto flu; headache, personality changes, changes in behavior, confusion, irritability, and drowsiness.
 These are sometimes followed by difficulty breathing during exertion, muscle weakness & pain, twitching, or cramping, nausea, vomiting, thirst, and a dulled ability to perceive and interpret sensory information.

-If you think you have an electrolyte imbalance, or are having symptoms of electrolyte deficiency and it isn’t immediately helped by eating an avocado or drinking some good quality salty broth, make an appointment to see a doctor right away to rule out serious medical conditions.
+If you think you have an electrolyte imbalance, or are having symptoms of electrolyte deficiency and it isn’t immediately helped by some salt under your tongue or drinking some good quality salty broth, make an appointment to see a doctor to be on the safe side..
 We get it that many doctors are not like mine, up to date on keto and its benefits, but when it comes to electrolyte imbalance, you shouldn’t take any chances.

 The bottom line

-Drinking too much water can make even make you feel thirstier, it’s one of the symptoms of water intoxication.
+There is no hard-and-fast rule as to how much a body needs to drink every day, this is why the best rule of thumb is to drink to thirst.
 The key to getting it right, is becoming REALLY good at listening to your own body and recognizing thirst so you can stay properly hydrated throughout the day.
 This is a big step on the way to learning about healthy living, and it’s also major piece in the puzzle of what the Ketogenic lifestyle is all about.
-There is no hard-and-fast rule as to how much a body needs to drink every day, this is why the best rule of thumb is to drink to thirst.